Creating Region, Practice, or Group Forecasts

 Depending on how your org is configured, you might have a single Time Period filter or two separate filters, one for Time Period End Date (Year) and another one for Time Period End Date (Month).

 12. Click Next.
 The Configure Relationships page of the wizard displays.
-This page enables you to select a parent forecast for the new forecasts.
+This page enables you to select a parent forecast for the forecastsbeing created and select the placement of the child plans within the parent plan.

 13. Click Next.
 The Setup Multiple Plan Creation page of the wizard displays.
-This page previews the number of forecasts that will be created and enables you to schedule future executions of the process.
+This page previews the number of forecasts that will be created and enables you to embed plans and schedule future executions of the process.

 14. Deselect Schedule.